UNCLASSIFIED (U)

 12 FAM 264.1-1 Scope

 a.
-These requirements apply to Department employees and contractors, domestically and those of agencies under chief of mission (COM) authority.
+These requirements apply to Department employees and domestic contractors and to those of employees of other agencies serving overseas under chief of mission (COM) authority.
 The Overseas Security Policy Board (OSPB) also cleared these requirements.

 b.
 The requirements govern personal travel to countries with a critical HUMINT threat level and certain countries where the United States does not have diplomatic relations, which are both listed in the SETL.